 Earnings from commodity sales and services increased $1.0 billion (160%) in 2000 as compared to 1999.
 Increased profits from North American gas and power marketing operations, European power marketing operations as well as the value of new businesses, such as pulp and paper, contributed to the earnings growth of Enron’s Commodity Sales and Services business.
-Significant increases in natural gas prices, price volatility in both the gas and power markets and the large increase in volumes transacted by Enron were the key contributors to profits in the gas and power intermediation businesses.
+Continued market leadership in terms of volumes transacted, significant increases in natural gas prices and price volatility in both the gas and power markets were the key contributors to increased profits in the gas and power intermediation businesses.
 In its first full year of operation, EnronOnline positively impacted wholesale volumes, which increased 59 percent over 1999 levels.

 Earnings from commodity sales and services increased $217 million (53%) in 1999 as compared to 1998 reflecting strong results from the intermediation businesses in both North America and Europe, which include delivery of energy commodities and associated risk management products.
-Enron Wholesale also successfully managed its overall portfolio of contracts, particularly in minimizing credit exposures utilizing third-party contracts.
+Wholesale Services also successfully managed its overall portfolio of contracts, particularly in minimizing credit exposures utilizing third-party contracts.
 New product offerings in coal and pulp and paper markets also added favorably to the results.
-In late 1999,Enron Wholesale launched an Internet-based eCommerce system, EnronOnline, which allows wholesale customers to view Enron’s real time pricing and to complete commodity transactions with Enron as principal, with no direct interaction.
+In late 1999, Wholesale Services launched an Internet-based eCommerce system, EnronOnline, which allows wholesale customers to view Enron’s real time pricing and to complete commodity transactions with Enron as principal, with no direct interaction.

 Assets and Investments.
 Enron’s Wholesale businesses make investments in various energy and certain related assets as a part of its network strategy.
-Enron Wholesale either purchases the asset from a third party or develops and constructs the asset.
-In most cases,Enron Wholesale operates and manages such assets.
+Wholesale Services either purchases the asset from a third party or develops and constructs the asset.
+In most cases, Wholesale Services operates and manages such assets.
 Earnings from these investments principally result from operations of the assets or sales of ownership interests.

-Additionally,Enron Wholesale invests in debt and equity securities of energy and certain communications-related businesses, which may also utilize Enron Wholesale’s products and services.
+Additionally, Wholesale Services invests in debt and equity securities of energy and certain technology-related businesses, which may also utilize Wholesale Services’ products and services.
 With these merchant investments, Enron’s influence is much more limited relative to assets Enron develops or constructs.
 Earnings from these activities result from changes in the market value of the security.
-Enron Wholesale uses risk management disciplines, including hedging transactions, to manage the impact of market price movements or its merchant investments.
+Wholesale Services uses risk management disciplines, including hedging transactions, to manage the impact of market price movements on its merchant investments.
 See Note 4 to the Consolidated Financial Statements for a summary of these investments.

-Earnings from assets and investments increased $39 million (5%) in 2000 as compared to 1999 as a result of an increase in the value of Enron Wholesale’s merchant investments, partially offset by lower gains from sales of energy assets.
+Earnings from assets and investments increased $39 million (5%) in 2000 as compared to 1999 as a result of an increase in the value of Wholesale Services’ merchant investments, partially offset by lower gains from sales of energy assets.
 Earnings from asset operations were comparable to 1999 levels.
 Earnings from merchant investments were positively impacted by power-related and energy investments, partially offset by the decline in value of communications and certain energy-intensive industry investments.
 Gains on sales of energy assets in 2000, which was comparable to 1999, included the monetization of certain European energy operations.

 Earnings from assets and investments increased $141 million (20%) in 1999 as compared to 1998.
-During 1999, earnings from Enron Wholesale’s energy-related assets increased, reflecting the operation of the Dabhol Power Plant in India, ownership in Elektro Eletricidade e Serviços S.A.
-(Elektro), a Brazilian electric utility(see Note 2 to the Consolidated Financial Statements) and assets in various other developing markets.
-Enron Wholesale’s merchant investments increased in value during the year due to the expansion into certain communications investments, partially offset by a decline in the value of certain energy investments.
-In addition, Enron Wholesale’s 1999 earnings increased due to development and construction activities, while gains on sales of energy assets declined.
+During 1999, earnings from Wholesale Services’ energy-related assets increased, reflecting the operation of the Dabhol Power Plant in India, ownership in Elektro Eletricidade e Serviços S.A.
+(Elektro), a Brazilian electric utility and assets in various other developing markets.
+Wholesale Services’ merchant investments increased in value during the year due to the expansion into certain communications investments, partially offset by a decline in the value of certain energy investments.
+In addition, Wholesale Services’ 1999 earnings increased due to development and construction activities, while gains on sales of energy assets declined.